jlevy/kmd/kmd/docs/markdown/topics/b4_faq.md

 Kmd also wraps the shell to natively supports natural language so you can ask questions starting with `?`.

 There are other customizations Kmd needs to make to Xonsh, including tab completion to fit Kmd commands and actions, reading metadata on items, etc.

+### Can Kmd replace my regular shell?

+While Kmd doesn't aim to completely replace all uses of the shell—for example, that's hard to do in general for remote use, and people have many constraints, customizations, and preferences—I've found it's highly useful for a lot of situations.
+It is starting to replace bash or zsh for day-to-day local use on my laptop.

+Kmd basically wraps xonsh, so you have almost all the functionality of xonsh and Python for any purpose.

+The [official xonsh tutorial](https://xon.sh/tutorial.html) has a good overview of using xonsh, including the many ways it differs from bash and other shells like fish.

 ### What are commands and actions in Kmd?

 Any command you type on the command-line in Kmd is a command.

 Some commands are basic, built-in commands.
 The idea is there are relatively few of these, and they do important primitive things like `select` (select or show selections), `show` (show an item), `files` (list files—Kmd's better version of `ls`), `workspace` (shows information about the current workspace), or `logs` (shows the detailed logs for the current workspace).
 In Python, built-in commands are defined by simple functions.

 But most commands are defined as an *action*.
 Actions are invoked just like any other command but have a standard structure: they are assumed to perform an "action" on a set of items (files of known types) and then save those items, all within an existing workspace.
 Actions are defined as a subclass of `Action` in Python.